Division: Office of the Chief Information Security Officer

 Shift Information: Monday to Friday, 35 hours work week

-The City of Toronto is looking for a Senior Specialist Risk Management reporting to the Manager Governance, Risk & Compliance.
+The City of Toronto is looking for a Senior Specialist Cyber Awareness reporting to the Manager Governance, Risk & Compliance.

 To support the execution of the Chief Information Security Officer’s (CISO) mandate, cyber vision and strategy, providing technical and business advice, support and services to all City divisions, agencies and corporations.